glambertx/shiny-server/README.md

 # Shiny server

-RStudio server, shiny server, plotly, and ggplot are used to build an interactive visualization environment for data exploration.
+A shiny server with plotly and ggplot are used to build an interactive visualization environment for data exploration.

 ### Choropleth and time series interactive visualization of zika cases in U.S states